Published 22:12 IST, October 3rd 2019

 Diplomatic missions closed

-More than 12 people were killed and more than 700 arrested after bands of South Africans in Johannesburg and capital, Pretoria, launched attacks against foreign-owned shops and stalls, looting and burning small businesses and attacking some shopkeepers.
-Nigeria’s foreign minister called attacks “sickening” and government recalled its high commissioner to South Africa.
+More than 12 people were killed and more than 700 arrested after bands of South Africans in Johannesburg and the capital, Pretoria, launched attacks against foreign-owned shops and stalls, looting and burning the small businesses and attacking some shopkeepers.
+Nigeria’s foreign minister called the attacks “sickening” and the government recalled its high commissioner to South Africa.
 South Africa temporarily closed its diplomatic missions in Nigeria, citing concerns over staff safety.
 In Nigeria’s megacity Lagos, operations of South African telecommunications giant MTN were targeted in retaliatory attacks.

 Advertisement